Alcohol and Drug Rehabilitation Centers in Zuni, New Mexico

 505-722-9282

-Na Nizhoozhi Center Inc (NCI) has been offering recovery rehabilitation to people who reside in Zuni, New Mexico and who are struggling with substance abuse disorders.
+Na Nizhoozhi Center Inc (NCI) has been offering recovery rehabilitation to people who reside in Zuni, NM. and who are struggling with substance abuse disorders.
 As such, Na Nizhoozhi Center Inc (NCI) offers a wide variety of services including dialectical behavior therapy, couple/family therapy, contingency management/motivational incentive, dual diagnosis drug rehab, cognitive/behavior therapy, cognitive/behavior therapy and others using its unique approaches to addiction treatment.

 This center also believes that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide assortment of personalized treatments like clients with HIV/AIDS, legal advocacy, persons with serious mental illness, self-help groups, child care for clients children, aftercare/continuing care and more.
 In the same way, this addiction treatment center provides these services in the following settings - inpatient treatment facilities, short term addiction treatment programs, detoxification facilities, outpatient counseling, long term drug and alcohol rehabs and more.